-Who is Ronan's pop?
+Whose The Daddy?Who is Ronan's pop?

 For The 8th Time, Wadena's Cozy Theater Hosting Film FestivalA northern Minnesota movie theater is playing host to a film festival.
 The Whiskey Creek Film Festival returns to the Cozy Theater in Wadena for its eighth year.
 The festival opened Friday and runs through next Thursday.
 Director Jamie Robertson describes the festival's entries as current movies that otherwise wouldn't be shown outside the Twin Cities.

 Movie Blog: Woody Allen Takes You To Paris In The ‘20sIf you were fortunate enough to catch Woody Allen’s Midnight in Paris, which both me and WCCO-TV’s Mark Rosen enjoyed, then you couldn’t help but notice the movie’s infatuation with the artists and writers of the 1920s.

-Midnight in Paris is fantastic and delightful.
+Movie Blog: Midnight In Paris Is A Moveable Time-Trip<em>Midnight in Paris</em> is fantastic and delightful.
 It’s a merry-go-round of humor and admiration and dream that introduces you to the personalities of some of last century’s greatest artists, poets and writers.
 It’s a good time.